Jack Kerouac: Early career: 1950–1957

+Despite being friends, Kerouac and Ginsberg often took opposing sides of electoral politics.
+In 1952, Kerouac endorsed the Old Right candidate Robert A. Taft of the Republican Party, while Ginsberg expressed support of Adlai Stevenson II of the Democratic Party.

 In 1953, he lived mostly in New York City, having a brief but passionate affair with Alene Lee, an African-American woman, and member of the Beat generation.
 Alene was the basis for the character named "Mardou" in the novel The Subterraneans, and Irene May in Book of Dreams and Big Sur.
 At the request of his editors, Kerouac changed the setting of the novel from New York to San Francisco.

 In 1954, Kerouac discovered Dwight Goddard's A Buddhist Bible at the San Jose Library, which marked the beginning of his study of Buddhism.
-Between 1955 and 1956, he lived on and off with his sister, whom he called "Nin," and her husband, Paul Blake, at their home outside of Rocky Mount, N.C. ("Testament, Va." in his works) where he meditated on, and studied, Buddhism.
+Between 1955 and 1956, he lived on and off with his sister, whom he called "Nin," and her husband, Paul Blake, at their home outside of Rocky Mount, North Carolina ("Testament, Va." in his works) where he meditated on, and studied, Buddhism.
 He wrote Some of the Dharma, an imaginative treatise on Buddhism, while living there.
 However, Kerouac had earlier taken an interest in Eastern thought.
 In 1946 he read Heinrich Zimmer's Myths and Symbols in Indian Art and Civilization.
 In 1955, Kerouac wrote a biography of Siddhartha Gautama, titled Wake Up: A Life of the Buddha, which was unpublished during his lifetime, but eventually serialized in Tricycle: The Buddhist Review, 1993–95.
 It was published by Viking in September 2008.

 Kerouac found enemies on both sides of the political spectrum, the right disdaining his association with drugs and sexual libertinism and the left contemptuous of his anti-communism and Catholicism; characteristically, he watched the 1954 Senate McCarthy hearings smoking marijuana and rooting for the anti-communist crusader, Senator Joseph McCarthy.
 In Desolation Angels he wrote, "when I went to Columbia all they tried to teach us was Marx, as if I cared" (considering Marxism, like Freudianism, to be an illusory tangent).
+Kerouac, a traditionalist at heart and never a liberal, didn’t truly drift rightward.
+By the 1960s, as other Beat poets swung left and immersed themselves in hippie culture, he seemed more reactionary in contrast.
+Burroughs, who was close to Kerouac, observed that he steadfastly maintained “very traditional values, always was conservative.”